|

 all physical reality as determinate; and all events as, in principle, having

 a causal explanation.
-Quantum theory, on
+Quantum theory,

-objects as having only potential properties within the given physical
+physical objects as having only potential properties within the given

-incapable of causal explanation.
+of events incapable of causal explanation.

 Conceptual differences and theoretical inconsistencies greater than